 Which platforms charge the lowest fees for selling used video games online?

-• Fees vary, but no major marketplace is cheap.
+Fees vary, but no major marketplace is cheap.
 Once you add shipping and your own time, the difference between platforms matters a lot less than most people think.
+Facebook Marketplace has no fees for local pickup, but you're limited to local buyers and heavy price negotiation.

 How much do you actually make after fees when selling video games online?

-• A $50 sale typically nets around $19.75 after marketplace fees, shipping, packing materials, and your time.
+A $50 sale nets around $20.80 after marketplace fees, shipping, packing materials, and your time.
 The bigger your collection, the more those costs stack up.